 Being that I love the 1035 Last for the width and space it provides in the toe box, I was actually surprised at how much I didn’t mind the lower volume toe box of the Viberg 2020 Last.
 But once again, I think the fact that these are shaped more-so for the human feet it’s an entirely different feel and approach.
 For those who do not like a secure feeling boot, then this last is probably not for you.
 Admittedly, I was never a fan of a snug fitting boot, but perhaps that was just because it was snug in all the wrong places (not all, but you get the point).
 However, for those who like the feeling of a snug and secure boot, if you get the sizing right this might actually become one of your favorite lasts.
 A few more photos below comparing the 2020 Last (left), 2030 Last (middle), and 1035 Last (right), showing some of the subtle differences.

 The Viberg Brown Calf Suede Derby Boot in 2020 Last retails for $760 and is available now on our website.
-As a limited time promotion, we’re buying you back 10% of the cost of this pair of boots (via $76 Gift Card) to a local brewery/coffee shop of your choice.
+As a limited time promotion, we’re buying you back a $100 GC to a local brewery/coffee shop of your choice. when you pick up either the Brown Calf Suede Derby Boot or the Bison Calf Suede Halkett Derby Boot.
 All you need to do is mention in the comment box at check-out that you read this blog post and note your favorite local brewery or coffee shop near you.
 This promotion cannot be combined with other promotions such as the 10% discount for newsletter subscribers.
-Promotion ends December 31, 2020.
+Promotion ends March 31, 2021.
 See below for the obligatory terms and conditions.

 - Offer available to residents of the United States of America (billing and shipping address must be in the U.S.)